datumorphism/datumorphism.github.io/content/til/programming/gnuplot-iterm2-imgcat.md

 tags:
 - Visualization
 - gnuplot
-excerpt: Using gnuplot in iterm2 we can output result inside terminal combined with imgcat
+summary: Using gnuplot in iterm2 we can output result inside terminal combined with imgcat
 ---

 iterm2 has a function called imgcat which can show image inside terminal.
 Combined with it, gnuplot can output result in situ.